 By organizing itself as a corps of employees with a strong sense of ethics, Hamamatsu Photonics aims not only to secure stable management but also to grow and prosper as an enterprise that earns the trust of stakeholders.

-The Company, led by the Legal Affairs Group of the General Affairs Division, works tirelessly to ensure that all employees are familiar with its compliance framework.
+The Company, led by the Legal and Compliance Department, works tirelessly to ensure that all employees are familiar with its compliance framework.
 In addition, the Internal Audit Division confirms and strives to improve the awareness of employees while holding interviews with department leaders to confirm the status of enhancement and implementation of the compliance framework.
 Based on the results of compliance audits, the Internal Audit Division encourages departments and sections that have not taken up educational opportunities about compliance, whether within the Company or from external providers, to pursue in-house training.
-The Legal Affairs Group has created a framework for constantly providing compliance education.
+The Legal and Compliance Department has created a framework for constantly providing compliance education.

 The Company’s compliance officer is Koichi Nagumo, Executive Officer.

 To enhance employees’ awareness of compliance issues, Hamamatsu Photonics regularly posts information on the Company’s approach to corporate ethics (compliance) on its internal website, as a call to attention for employees.